leighseverson/countyweather/README.md

 Basic examples of using the package
 -----------------------------------

-Weather data is collected at monitors, and there are often multiple weather monitors within a county.
-The `countyweather` package allows you to pull weather data from all monitors in a specified county over a specified date range.
+Weather data is collected at weather station, and there are often multiple weather stations within a county.
+The `countyweather` package allows you to pull weather data from all stations in a specified county over a specified date range.
 The two main functions in the countyweather package are `daily_fips` and `hourly_fips`, which pull daily and hourly weather data, respectively.
-By default, these values pulled from all monitors in a county will then be averaged for each time point to create an average timeseries of daily or hourly measurements for that county.
-There is also an option that allows the user to opt out of the default aggregation across weather stations, and instead pull separate timeseries for each monitor in the county.
+By default, these values pulled from all weather stations in a county will then be averaged for each time point to create an average timeseries of daily or hourly measurements for that county.
+There is also an option that allows the user to opt out of the default aggregation across weather stations, and instead pull separate timeseries for each weather station in the county.
 This option is explained in more detail later in this document.
-Opting out of the default aggregation can be useful if you would like to use a method other than a simple average to aggregate across monitors within a county.
+Opting out of the default aggregation can be useful if you would like to use a method other than a simple average to aggregate across weather stations within a county.

 Throughout, functions in this package identify a county using the county's Federal Information Processing Standard (FIPS) code.
 FIPS codes are 5-digit codes that uniquely identify every U.S. county.
 The first two digits of a county FIPS code specify state and the last three specify the county within the state.
 This package pulls data based on FIPS designations as of the 2010 Census.
 Users will not be able to pull data for the few FIPS codes that have undergone substantial changes since 2010 - for a list of those codes see the Census Bureau's [summary](https://www.census.gov/geo/reference/county-changes.html) of these counties for the 2010s.